-- Filter vessel: The filter vessel should be checked and the sand within replaced annually.
+• Filter vessel: The filter vessel's 20 grit sand should be replaced annually.
 Using the large hexagon wrench provided at the time of purchase, spin open the top of the filter vessel, roll the black water diffuser on it's side, and scoop out the old sand.
 Dispose of old sand in a garbage can.
-Refill with new 20-grit washed silica sand.
+Refill with new 20-grit washed silicasand.
 Roll the diffuser back to horizontal.
 Wash off any sand from the threads in the neck of the vessel.
 Spin the top of the filter vessel firmly back into place.
-Tighten it securely or it will leak, causing pressure loss and dripping from the top. - Irrigation Network: Should somebody cut your tubing and a portion of your downstream irrigation network become clogged with soil, you might be able to unclog it by removing the end cap from that section of tubing and blowing the tubing out with high pressure water.
-If that doesn't get all the emitters to drip again, close off the end, and stir eight ounces of phosphoric acid into a tank of greywater, pumping that solution to the clogged emitters.
+Tighten it SECURELY or it will leak, causing pressure loss and dripping from the top.

+• Irrigation Network: Should somebody cut your tubing and a portion of your downstream irrigation network become clogged with soil, you might be able to unclog it by removing the end cap from that section of tubing and blowing the tubing out with high pressure water.
+If that doesn't get all the emitters to drip again, close off the end, and stir a pint of phosphoric or sulpuric acid into a tank of greywater, pumping that solution to the clogged emitters.
 Allow to sit two hours, then pump several tanks of fresh water through that section.
-The only guaranteed way to clear clogged emitters is to dig up the clogged emitters and replace them. - Battery: Replace your alkaline battery every two years.
+The only guaranteed way to clear clogged emitters is to dig up the clogged emitters and replace them.

+• Battery: Replace your alkaline battery every two years.